San Diego Fatal Bike Accident Attorneys

 Legal Representation After a Bicycle Accident Wrongful Death

-In California, bicyclists have gained enough road presence for Gov. Jerry Brown to sign a "3 Foot Rule" legally requiring motorists to stay at least 36 inches away from a bike while passing.
-Despite this, the state annually leads the nation in cycling deaths, showing that even with the new law many drivers still act negligent and carelessly around bicyclists.
-With the average car weighing two tons and the bicycle providing little protection, chances of sustaining a fatal bike injury exists every time you put a helmet on.
+Bicycling is very popular in Southern California, and riders are protected under the law.
+In fact, bicyclists have gained enough road presence in the state for Governor Jerry Brown to sign a "3 Foot Rule," legally requiring motorists to stay at least 36 inches away from a bike when passing it.
+Despite this law and others protecting bike riders, the state annually leads the nation in cycling deaths, proving that many drivers act negligently and carelessly around bicyclists.
+With the average car weighing two tons and the bicycle providing little protection for its rider, chances of sustaining a fatal injury exist for all cyclists.
+If you’ve lost a loved one in a bicycle accident, do not hesitate to contact the experienced San Diego wrongful death attorneys at Jurewitz Law Group.
+Call (888) 233-5020 for a free case evaluation.

 What Are The Most Common Bicycle-Car Collisions?

-The most common fatal bike accident scenario is a vehicle traveling the same direction as a bicyclist hitting the bike from behind.
-Here are more common bicycle-car collision situations:
+The most common fatal bike accident scenario, is a vehicle traveling the same direction as a bicyclist, and hitting them from behind.
+Other common bicycle-car accidents include:

-- Dooring On - many streets, the bicycle lane is adjacent to the parking lane without a lot of space between them.
-In this type of accident, a motorist forgets to check for bicyclists before exiting their parked vehicle, which leads to the unlucky bicyclist colliding into the door or getting run out of the lane.
+- Dooring – On many streets, the bicycle lane is adjacent to the parking lane without much space in between.
+In this type of accident, a motorist forgets to check for bicyclists before exiting their parked vehicle, which leads to the unlucky bicyclist colliding into the door.

 - Intersection Collisions - A motorist may fail to stop at an intersection, or fail to yield to a crossing bicyclist, causing an injurious or even fatal collision.

-What To Do If Your Loved One Is Involved in a Fatal Bike Accident in San Diego
+What to Do If Your Loved One Is Involved in a Fatal Bike Accident

 - Cycling Community Pays Tribute to Fallen Comrade